AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/README.md

 | [Pointers](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%2B%2B/Data%20and%20Data%20Types/Pointers.md) | a derived type that stores the memory address of an object in memory (not the class kind of object) |

 ## Operator Precedence
+Operator precedence is the order in which operators are evaluated.
+For example, `/` (the division operator) has a higher precedence than `+` (the addition operator), so
+6 / 3 + 3 is 5, not 1.

 | Precedence	| Operator | Description | Associativity |
 | ----------- | -------- | ----------- | ------------- |
 | 1 | :: | [Scope Resolution](https://docs.microsoft.com/en-us/cpp/cpp/scope-resolution-operator?view=msvc-160) | N/A |